Manky0/samurai-servers/README.md

 When the server starts, detach the tmux window with `CTRL + B` then `D`.

 4. Enable the desired clients, wait until "Device is ready" message.
-"Client connected" will appear at the Orquestrator.
+"Client connected" will appear at the Orchestrator.
 ```
 ./builds/sta.exe